tschoffelen/php-pkpass/readme.md

-# PHP PKPass class for iOS 6 Passbook
+# PHP PKPass class for iOS Wallet
 This class provides the functionality to create an Pass for Passbook in Apple's iOS 6 and newer on-the-fly.
 It creates, signs and packages the Pass as a .pkpass file according to Apple's documentation.

 ## Requirements